syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 {% endhighlight %}

-## Preselected Value on OnInitializedAsync
+## Preselected value on OnInitializedAsync

 You can bind pre-selected value to the DropDownList component using `@bind-Value` property.
 Assign the value property inside [OnInitializedAsync](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/lifecycle?view=aspnetcore-6.0#component-initialization-oninitializedasync) lifecycle.
 The below sample demonstrates how to bind the value on initial rendering of the component.